Write of Passage Review

 TL;DR: If you’re reading this post, I imagine you’re considering taking the course.
 If you can afford to spend at least $3,995 and 10+ hours/week for five weeks (scroll down to the cost section for more info) I highly recommend it.
 It’s an investment in your future, and for me was more beneficial than my undergrad and master’s degrees combined… for a fraction of the cost.

-On to the fun stuff!
+Now on to the fun stuff :)

 Why I took Write of Passage (WoP)